miohtama/sublime-helper/README.rst

 Introduction
 ---------------

-Setup Sublime Text configuration files and command line aliases based on predefined templates.
+*sublime-helper* is a shell script collection to setup Sublime Text configuration files and command line aliases based on predefined templates.

 .. contents :: :local:

-**Warning**: Will override existing Sublime Text 2 configs if anything has been changed from the default settings.
-**Please backup your existing configuration files if you want to keep them before running this**.
+**Warning**: Running *install.bash* will override existing Sublime Text 2 configs if anything has been changed from the default settings. **Please backup your existing configuration files if you want to keep them before running this**.

 Backup first
 --------------